Berlin & Barcelona

 Estimated Cost: $1,600 – $1,700

 The Berlin-Barcelona program does not offer a group flight option.
-You will purchase your own multi-city roundtrip airfare, USA-Berlin / Barcelona-USA.
-(The group transfer between Berlin and Barcelona is included in the program.)
+You will purchase your own multi-city roundtrip airfare, USA-Barcelona / Berlin-USA.
+(The group transfer between Barcelona and Berlin is included in the program.)

-You must plan to arrive in Berlin on May 22.
-Flights to Germany are typically overnight flights which means you must depart the USA by May 21.
-The program concludes on June 16 in Barcelona.
-Return flights from Spain to the USA are typically the same day.
+You must plan to arrive in Barcelona on May 22.
+Flights to Spain are typically overnight flights which means you must depart the USA by May 21.
+The program concludes on June 16 in Berlin.
+Return flights from Germany to the USA are typically the same day.

 Visit Flights and Passports & Visas for more information.